Certifications & Awards

 - Recycling is made easy with bins marked for different materials such as glass and paper in each space.

 - The NHL’s Rock and Wrap It Up!
-Program donates prepared but unsold food to local organizations like the food bank to help feed others in the city.
+Program donates prepared but unsold food to local organizations like the food bank.

 - Maintain focus on sharing best practices, sparking conversation about efficiency in iconic buildings and sports complexes and having famous athletes as environmental role models for youth